praxis/praxis/README.md

 Praxis requires Ruby 2.1.0 or greater.

 ## License

-Praxis is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+This software is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Please see  [LICENSE](LICENSE) for further details.

+Copyright (c) 2014 RightScale